guezandy/blockchain-notary-service/README.md

 + key: {blockhash}: Returns data on a specific block with hash = blockhash

 ## Diverted from project requirements
-+ Used a 1000000 mili seconds or 1000 seconds time window instead of 300 seconds.
++ Used a 1000000 mili seconds or 1000 seconds time window instead of 5 minutes.
 Just easier to test
 + This app allows registering of unlimited number of stars as long as the 1000 seconds validation window is not done - via the api.
 + Working on a UI portion for this project - it may not be complete by the time the grader is looking.
++ Didn't add support for hex or ascii
++ [walletAddress]:[timeStamp]:starRegistry -> [walletAddress]:[timeStamp]:drewStarRegistry

 ## Running guide
 + `npm install`